-Where there are places available but more applications than places, the published oversubscription criteria will be applied.
+Parents will be advised of the outcome of their application in writing.
+Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.

 If there are no places available, a request can be made that the child is added to the waiting list (see above).